SalAlba/real-world-node-workbook/README.md

 There's a problem in the test command.
 In the SQL mode the id of article is expected to be `uuid`.

-## Injecting real uuid id generator
+## Injecting real UUID generator

 ![Id generator](./images/id_generator.png)

-We need a type/interface for a generator and multiple implementations.
+We need a type/interface for a generator with multiple implementations.
-This is a similar technique to a repository type/interface and multiple implementations.
+This is a similar technique to a repository type/interface with multiple implementations.

 Create **src/uuidGenerator.ts**
 ```typescript